kevbuh/froog/docs/README.md

-# What is FROG?
+# What is frog?

-FROG (Fast Real-time Optimization of Gradients) is an easy to read machine learning library.
-FROG's driving philosophy is demanding simplicity in a world of complexity.
+frog (Fast Real-time Optimization of Gradients) is an easy to read machine learning library. frog's driving philosophy is demanding simplicity in a world of complexity.
 Tensorflow and PyTorch are insanely complex with enormous codebases and meant for expert development.

-Instead, FROG is meant for those who are looking to get into machine learning, and want to actually understand how machine learning works before it is ultra optimized (which all modern ml libraries are).
+Instead, frog is meant for those who are looking to get into machine learning, and want to actually understand how machine learning works before it is ultra optimized (which all modern ml libraries are).

 ### Where to start?

+First, download frog using the <a href="https://github.com/kevbuh/frog/blob/main/docs/install.md">installation</a> docs.

+# Lets start building!

-The most fundamental item in all of FROG and machine learning is the Tensor.
-A tensor is simply a matrix of matrices (more accurately a multi-dimensional array).
+the most fundamental item in all of frog and machine learning is the Tensor. a tensor is simply a matrix of matrices (more accurately a multi-dimensional array).

-You can create a Tensor in FROG by
+You can create a Tensor in frog by
 ```python
 import numpy as np
 from frog.tensor import Tensor